jaiswal-aditi/jaiswal-aditi.github.io/essays/portfolio.md

 Amin S, **Jaiswal A**, Washington PY, Pokhrel P. Investigating# vapingcessation in Twitter.
 American Journal of Health Behavior.
 2023 Dec 31;47(6):104-12.

-**Jaiswal A**, Wall DP, Washington P. Identifying a Minimal Set of Behavioral Features for the Differential Diagnosis of ASD And ADHD Using the National Survey of Children’s Health. *Submitted to American Medical Informatics Association (AMIA) 2024 Annual Symposium.* <a href="https://jaiswal-aditi.github.io/PDF/Identifying_a_minimal_set_JAISWAL.pdf">PDF</a>
+**Jaiswal A**, Wall DP, Washington P. Jaiswal, A., Wall, D., & Washington, P. Challenges in the Differential Classification of Individual Diagnoses from Co-Occurring ASD and ADHD Using Survey Data. *In IEEE-EMBS International Conference on Biomedical and Health Informatics.* <a href="https://jaiswal-aditi.github.io/PDF/IEEE_Aditi.pdf">PDF</a>

-Azizian P, **Jaiswal A**, Honarmand M, Wall DP, Washington P. Advancing Scalable and Accessible ADHD Diagnosis: The Power of Crowdsourcing and the Path to Neurodevelopmental Digital Innovation. *Submitted to American Medical Informatics Association (AMIA) 2024 Annual Symposium.*
+[Azizian P, **Jaiswal A**, Honarmand M, Wall DP, Washington P. Advancing Scalable and Accessible ADHD Diagnosis: The Power of Crowdsourcing and the Path to Neurodevelopmental Digital Innovation. *Submitted to American Medical Informatics Association (AMIA) 2024 Annual Symposium.*]: #